-If a confectionery, yufka-based paste work, which is a sesame paste based sweet, is turned into a dessert, then it may have turned into a multi-layered yufka based baklava.
+If a confectionery, yufka-based paste work, which is a sesame paste-based sweet, is turned into a dessert, then it may have turned into multi-layered yufka-based baklava.
 But it is also necessary to explain how yufkan entered the Byzantine culinary arts.

 Professor Speros Vryonis says that the nomadic Turks find the culinary culture poor, telling them that the products they have obtained from their diet, the vegetables and fruits they find, and the simple sheet of bread and satiation of their bellies.
 Nomadic Turks could not make full bread because they did not use the oven; They are cooked on portable sheet and they are known as yufkıları bread.
 Today, even homemade bread dough cooked on a sac as in many regions of Turkey.

 It can be accepted that the nomadic Turks who know the yufkayı basic food have formed layered pastry works putting various mortars between individually opened and cooked yufkas.
 It is also possible that they use sweeteners such as cream and honey as mortar and make multi-layered dough desserts.
 These are the roots of baklava.